Soumyaghosh008/Staff-Management-System/README.md

-# Staff-Management-System

-This is a complete C Programming based project, created to record and manage all of your staff/student/visitors.
-For more information please read the README file.

-## Description: Staff Management System (SMS v1.0)
+# Staff-Management-System (SMS v1.0)

 A simple **Staff Management System** built using **C Programming Language**, which allows users to manage staff profiles efficiently.
-For now it's a Terminal based Program.
+For now it's a CLI based Program.

 ## 🚀 Features